ed-mare/profile_action/README.md

    # By default it prints text.
 Set to true to log json.
    c.print_json = true

-   # By default log level is :info.
-   c.log_level = :debug

    # By default json is on one line.
 Set to true to pretty print json.
    c.pretty_json = true

+   # By default log level is :info.
+   c.log_level = :debug

-   # Can turn on based on environment variable.
+   # Can turn on/off based on environment variable.
    c.profile = ENV["PROFILE"] == '1'
  end